 For that purpose, we will gradually publish ten videos, each of them about ten to twelve minutes long.
 The films will be available on French-German culture network ARTE´s YouTube channel, as well as in their media library.
 They are expected to be aired in December 2020.

 Things have gotten better, but they are still far from being good.
 Granted, today you can talk more openly about being depressed than you could ten years ago.
 The same counts for suffering from panic attacks, being into bondage or compulsively counting to 100 before leaving the house.
 But it´s also far from being seen as normal.
 In liberal surroundings, revelations like that might be met with a pat on the back, the recommendation of a life coach or a wry look, but there are also environments where it´s best to just shut up about it.
 At least if you still want to be invited to play table tennis, if you rather spend your breaks with your colleagues than alone or if you´re hoping for a promotion.

 Because when your mental health is declining and you´re maybe suffering from a mental illness, then prejudice, resentment and fear are still the order of the day.
-But that´s nonsense: depressed people are not weak, people suffering from ADHD do not simply need more exercise, having a fetish does not make you a pervert and schizophrenia is not contagious.
+But that´s nonsense: depressed people are not weak, having a fetish does not make you a pervert and schizophrenia is not contagious.

 Here´s the right thing to do: if your psyche is running wild, talk about it, get yourself help and that´s that.
 Just like with gastritis or a broken leg.
 As long as things have gotten better but are still far from being good, we have to do something about it.

 Our way is to talk about it.
 We let people tell their stories: those who are affected, those who are trying to help and those living with the affected.
 Everyone has their own view, and everyone is allowed to tell it.
 We do not pity anyone.
 We do not dramatize.
 We do not sugarcoat things.
 We listen.